Not logged inLoginRegister

 If 4/6 of your body locations are covered by Troll Skin then you gain the benefit of 1 point of power armour.
 This power armour does not stack with any other power armour, neither does it stack with another layer of Troll Skin.

-Studded Troll Skin 3 Studded Leather
+Reinforced Troll Skin 3 Reinforced Leather

 Heavy Scale 4 Scale